 What Are Watersprouts?

-Watersprouts are the growth resulting from buds on the surface of or (commonly) buried in the old wood of a plant.
-The growth is very thin relative to the parent branch and the joint between the sprout and branch is weak.
-Like a sucker, the sprout wood is juvenile and fast-growing, fed on ample water and nutrients from the large parent wood.
+Watersprouts are the growth shoots originating from growth nodes either on the surface or buried in the old wood of a plant.
+The new growth is very thin relative to the parent branch and the joint between the sprout and branch is quite weak.
+Like a sucker, the watersprout wood is juvenile and fast-growing, fed on the water and nutrients provided by the established parent wood.

-Though they happen naturally, and rather frequently in some species, watersprouts are generally regarded as something going wrong in the plant.
-They originate from old buds often buried in the wood and invisible.
-In nature, they are perhaps a way for a damaged plant to recover, but in the garden, they are considered to be a waste of energy put towards weak, out of place growth.
+Though they happen naturally, and rather frequently in some species, watersprouts are generally regarded as something gone wrong.
+Waterstprouts originate from old buds often invisible buried in the old wood.
+In nature, suckers and watershoots perhaps offer a means by which a badly damaged plant can survive, but in landscape use, watersprouts are considered a waste of energy that diverts growth from the main plant.

-Watersprouts, like suckers, often bolt for the sun.
-When protruding from the top of a branch, they are strangely upright, fast-lengthening stems that break the character of a good scaffold branch.
-When they come from the side of a plant, rather than stretch out they will sometimes curl upright.
+When these new shoots erupt from older above-ground wood—the trunk or older branches—they are known as watersprouts.
+They, like suckers, often bolt for the sun.
+When protruding from the top of a branch, they are strangely upright, fast-lengthening stems that break the architecture of a good scaffold branch.
+When they come from the trunk or a vertical branch, they will sometimes curl upright rather than stretch out.

-- Exceeding the 1/3 rule of pruning makes watersprouts more likely.
+- Excessive pruning that exceeds the 1/3 rule (pruning away more than one-third of a plant's branches) makes watersprouts more likely.

-Most of the time, you’ll be removing watersprouts as waste.
+Most of the time, you’ll be removing watersprouts as waste wood.
 There is no skill to it; just cut them off any convenient way.
-For first-year sprouts, it is not important to make a clean cut at the base with an appropriate tool because the wounds from removing these are minor and will heal quickly.
-If you catch the shoots very early, you can even rub them out with a thumb.
-In a pinch, I’ve even sloppily wielded a shovel to knock young watersprouts off my trees.
+For first-year sprouts, it is not important to make a clean cut at the base because the wounds from removing these are minor and will heal quickly.
+If you catch the shoots very early, you can even rub them off with a thumb.
 They are weak and easily detach.

-Sprouts that have hardened (older than a year) do need to be cut at the base off with whatever tools are appropriate to their thicknesses.
-When these are high in the tree and growing up from a branch, this is a real pain in the butt.
+Sprouts that have hardened (older than a year) do need to be trimmed at the base off with the cutting tools appropriate for their thicknesses—pruners, lopping shears, or saw.
+When the watersprouts are high in the tree, this can be a difficult task best left to professionals.